 Over the years, due to the nature of our founding business, the Fujifilm Group has been working to reduce the environmental impact from our business throughout the product life cycle, from material procurement, manufacturing, transportation, and use, to final disposal.
 Particularly in material procurement, we are expanding the scope of efforts to include our suppliers through the structure of sustainable procurement.

-We conducted CSR self-checks at eight production sites of the Business Innovation business across the world, and confirmed that all sites observed over 90% compliance.
-The results of the RBA self-assessment questionnaire (conducted at seven sites) also stayed at “Low” risk for all sites.
+In fiscal 2023, the results of the RBA self-assessment questionnaire (conducted at six sites) also stayed at “Low” risk assessment for all sites.

 Fujifilm Group's main production sites have been undergoing audits under the Validated Assessment Program (VAP)